5 steps to building winning employer branding strategies

 While you may feel you can answer these questions yourself, it’s often helpful to look elsewhere for this information – especially considering the fact that employers are often unaware of their reputation among job seekers and even their own employees.

 Conducting social media searches, monitoring career sites for reviews or hiring a firm to monitor your reputation is therefore a good place to start.
-And, of course, we recommend talking to current employees.
+And, of course, we recommend asking for employee feedback.

 Is there anything they feel is missing?
 Is there anything they think needs to change?